LibreQoE/LibreQoS/README.md

 # LibreQoS
 A simple way to shape hundreds of clients and reduce bufferbloat using cake or fq_codel.
+This is alpha software, please do not deploy in production.

 ## Requirements
 * Python 3